-- 1. The safe place designated by the School Director is the theory room or core class - a.
+- 1. The safe place designated by the School Director is the hallway and restrooms - a.
 All students and staff will be moved to the designated location. - b.
 Maintain flashlight and voice contact among staff members at all times.

 Make sure to conduct a head count before moving to a safe place, after arriving at a safe place, and after leaving the designated area.